Nidhi0152/CST8913/Lab6/Lab6.md

 6)Logs and Monitoring: Logs are written to local files on the VM.
 Monitoring is done manually or using basic tools.

-Plan the Refactoring Strategy: To refactor existing system, components needs to be replaced with cloud services.
+**Plan the Refactoring Strategy**: To refactor existing system, components needs to be replaced with cloud services.
 1)Frontend: Migrate to Azure App Service for hosting the web UI.

 2)Backend APIs: Refactor into microservices and deploy to Azure App Service or Azure Functions.